Preparing for CMBS workout and negotiating effectively.

 A CMBS borrower should not go it alone.
 Assemble your team early:

-Financial/Restructuring Advisor: Consider hiring a restructuring advisory firm (like CASE) that focuses on CMBS debt.
-They can help craft a business plan, value analysis, and negotiation strategy.
-Importantly, they often know the special servicer personnel and have insight into how different servicers behave.
-An advisor can also help diffuse aggression that is too often present in these negotiations.
+Hope, or a golf buddy, well, isn’t a strategy.
+Importantly, have insight into how different servicers behave.
+An advisor can also help diffuse animosity before it occurs, an issue that presents itself far to often in these negotiations.
 Lenders do take proposals more seriously when vetted by industry experts because it signals the borrower is organized and realistic.
 There’s a cost, but often a worthwhile investment given what’s at stake.
 Having specialists who know the lenders documents, real estate, and finance on your side “will make all the difference” in leveling the playing field.

 4. Develop a Realistic Business Plan and Proforma Model for the Asset

-“Lender’s Eyes” Analysis: The servicer is thinking, what’s the net present value of this loan under various strategies?
+“Lender’s Perspective” Analysis: The servicer is thinking, what’s the net present value of this loan under various strategies?
 It’s useful to do your own calculation of the NPV of their recovery via different paths: (a) foreclosure and sale now, (b) foreclosure and sale in X months, (c) modify and extend with you contributing Y, etc. Special servicers actually have to justify modifications by showing they expect a better NPV outcome than its other options.
 If you can pre-empt this concern by showing “If we work it out, the trust will likely recover 90 cents on the dollar versus 70 cents via foreclosure fire sale”, you speak their language.
 Use reasonable discount rates (they might discount cash flows at a rate equal to the loan rate or market rate).
 Presenting an NPV comparison in your proposal can be powerful – it shows you understand their decision criteria.

 Multiple Scenarios: Perhaps have a base case and downside case to demonstrate you’ve pressure-tested the plan.
 Also identify when the trust gets paid: e.g., in a modification, are you proposing they get paid off at a refinanced balloon in 3 years?
 Show what metrics the property will have then (DSCR, LTV) to indicate refinancing is plausible.
 Servicers hate open-ended extensions; they want to see an exit.
 If your plan provides one (like a sale or refi at a point when value has recovered), back it up with data.